barabarinov/test-version-app/README.md

 ```

 > [!IMPORTANT]
-> - From diagram I can not understand is this system supports changing version on the rollback to particular one.
-If it is not in the future it might be supported and we can test it.
+> - From diagram I couln't understand is this system supports changing version on the rollback to particular one or just to previous major version.
+In the tests I'm testing also changing to particular version (just in case).
 >